 Offers telephone or in-office consultation regarding questions of rights, disputes, alleged violation of anti-discrimination laws which provide protection in the areas of employment, housing, credit, public accommodation, and public, non-sectarian educational institutions.
-To learn more, visit their website here.
+To learn more, visit the Tompkins County Human Rights Commission's website.